-- a) that there is a proven local need; - b) that no other suitable site exists within the Built-up Area Boundaries; and - c) that secure arrangements exist to ensure the housing will remain affordable and available to meet the continuing needs of local people. - d) that while households with a qualifying connection to the Parish of Tysoe will have priority, the housing will be made available more widely to others in the District.
+- a) that there is a proven local need; - b) that no other suitable site exists within the Built-up Area Boundary; - c) that secure arrangements exist to ensure the housing will remain affordable and available to meet the continuing needs of local people; and - d) that the properties will be allocated on the basis of a cascade system with an initial priority to households with a qualifying connection to Tysoe parish and then to other households in the wider area in the event that there are no applicants with a qualifying local connection to Tysoe.

 Where viability for 100% affordable housing provision cannot be achieved, an element of market housing may be included within a rural exception scheme to subsidise the delivery of affordable homes.
-In such cases, land owners will be required to provide additional supporting evidence in the form of an open book development appraisal for the proposal containing inputs assessed and verified by a chartered surveyor.
+In such cases, land owners will be required to provide additional supporting evidence in the form of an open book development appraisal for the proposal containing inputs assessed and verified by an independent chartered surveyor.

-- 6.5.0.1 Paragraph 64 of the National Planning Policy Framework sets out the mechanism for the provision of affordable housing through Rural Exception Sites and is an area of considerable opportunity [21].
+6.5.0.1 Paragraph 64 of the National Planning Policy Framework sets out the mechanism for the provision of affordable housing through Rural Exception Sites and is an area of considerable opportunity [17].
 To take advantage of this we would need to champion our own community-led scheme to create a small development which could offer well designed affordable housing for both younger and older residents.
-There is currently little provision for either, and the scheme could follow the lines of successful projects elsewhere. - 6.5.0.2 Such a scheme will be an exception to the policies set out in Housing Policy 2 and Housing Policy 5, because it will further the economic, environmental and social well-being of the area. - 6.5.0.3 In October 2016, the Plan steering group, in conjunction with Warwickshire Rural Community Council, conducted a Housing Needs Survey on the issue of providing the homes necessary to maintain the vitality of our community [22].
-This survey identified a need for 11 new homes in Tysoe parish for households with a local connection. - 6.5.0.4 In November 2018 the housing waiting list identified a further 16 households registered with an address in Tysoe likely to require accommodation. - 6.5.0.5 The data from this 2016 Survey showed that 79% of the respondents who answered the question were supportive of a small affordable housing scheme to meet the identified needs of local people within the parish. - 6.5.0.6 The Housing Needs Survey also showed an ageing population, with 72% of respondents aged 45 or older, revealing an imbalance with potential consequences for the long term sustainability of the community.
+There is currently little provision for either, and the scheme could follow the lines of successful projects elsewhere.

+6.5.0.2 Such a scheme will be an exception to the policies set out in Housing Policy 2 and Housing Policy 5, because it will further the economic, environmental and social well-being of the area.

+6.5.0.3 In October 2016, the Plan steering group, in conjunction with Warwickshire Rural Community Council, conducted a Housing Needs Survey on the issue of providing the homes necessary to maintain the vitality of our community [18].
+This survey identified a need for 11 new homes in Tysoe parish for households with a local connection.

+6.5.0.4 In November 2018 the housing waiting list identified a further 16 households registered with an address in Tysoe likely to require accommodation.

+6.5.0.5 The data from this 2016 Survey showed that 79% of the respondents who answered the question were supportive of a small affordable housing scheme to meet the identified needs of local people within the parish.

+6.5.0.6 The Housing Needs Survey also showed an ageing population, with 72% of respondents aged 45 or older, revealing an imbalance with potential consequences for the long term sustainability of the community.
 In the Parish Plan, the age profile of the community showed a marked drop off between the ages of 21-34 while 34% of households in the parish were beyond retirement age.